Integration · support

 Zendesk often contains the clearest signals that a customer was frustrated before canceling, especially around support quality, bugs, or unresolved issues.
 But ticket data alone does not create a structured churn operating process.
 RetentBase adds the missing layer by turning cancellation reasons and support context into a reviewable set of churn issues with ownership and next steps.
 Without a review workflow on top of it, the company learns that churn happened and still cannot decide what to change.

-Most teams looking at Zendesk are really trying to solve the operating gaps in Cancellation feedback and Churn visibility and run the review habits in How to analyze cancellation reasons and How to run a weekly churn review.
+Teams looking at Zendesk are usually trying to solve the operating gaps in Cancellation feedback and Churn visibility and run the review habits in How to analyze cancellation reasons and How to run a weekly churn review.
 If the stack question turns into a buying question, compare it with RetentBase vs Gainsight and RetentBase vs ChurnZero.

 When the only shared data is the cancellation event, leaders see lost revenue after the fact but miss the reason pattern behind it.
 That makes it harder to separate product issues from pricing problems, onboarding friction, support breakdowns, or poor fit.